 Also, see Roman Catholic vs. Orthodox vs. Protestant: Comparison to learn more.

 Pentecostalism and the Charismatic Movement Compared

-The Pentecostal and charismatic movements each trace their history to the Holy Spirit’s work in the book of Acts as well as the other writings of the New Testament.
+The Pentecostal and charismatic movements each trace their history to the Holy Spirit’s work in the book of Acts and the other writings of the New Testament.
 (Also see Pentecostal vs. New Apostolic Pentecostal: Comparison)